 Moving Averages: January Month-End Update

-The S&P 500 closed January with a monthly gain of 1.79% after a gain of 1.82% in December.
-All three S&P 500 MAs are signaling "invested" and three of the five Ivy Portfolio ETF MAs — Vanguard Total Stock Market ETF (VTI), PowerShares DB (DBC), and Vanguard FTSE All-World ex-US ETF (VEU) — are signaling "invested".
+The S&P 500 closed January with a monthly gain of 5.62% after a monthly gain in December of 0.98%.
+All three S&P 500 MAs are signaling "invested" and three of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), and PowerShares DB Commodity Index (DBC) — are signaling "invested".
 In the table, monthly closes that are within 2% of a signal are highlighted in yellow.

 The Ivy Portfolio